 When you pass away, your Will must go through probate to be authenticated and validated by the court.
 Not all Wills require a lengthy, complicated probate process.
 The majority of states have a way to simplify or skip probate when dealing with very small estates.
 And, remember that creating a Trust is a great way to avoid probate completely, making the entire process easier on your loved ones.

 Creating a Will or Living Trust is a wise choice for many reasons.
 But perhaps the best outcome of doing so is the sense of relief it can provide.
 Knowing you’ve protected your loved ones as much as possible from the stress, cost, time and pain of probate is a weight lifted.
-Trust and Will makes the process easy, streamlined and affordable.
+Trust and Will makes the estate planning process easy, streamlined and affordable.